The webinar will be held on April 20th at 3:00 PM Central Time. There is no cost to attend, but you must register in advance.

 Article by Patricia L. Burris, CFP®

 A lot has changed for all of us during the COVID-19 pandemic and Social Security is no exception.
-Effective Tuesday, March 17, 2020 all the Social Security field offices closed to in-person service and remain closed as of August 25th, 2020.
+Effective Tuesday, March 17, 2020 all the Social Security field offices closed to in-person service and remain closed.

 Fortunately, SSA has added more representatives to answer all the calls, and they have updated their website with some additional features.
 Below are some of the changes in Social Security that have occurred since the start of the Pandemic.

 New SSA.gov Online Tool – Advance Designation of Representative Payee

 The Social Security Administration has added a new feature to the SSA website.
 This feature allows individuals with a “My Social Security account”, who are also receiving Social Security benefits, to designate up to three individuals who can serve as their representative payee, in the event they are not able to manage their own affairs.

 Prior to the addition of this tool, SSA would only allow individuals to apply for a representative payee via completion of their Form SSA-11, and this was typically through a face-to-face meeting at the SSA office only.
 Even if you already have a legal Power of Attorney (POA) in place to handle your financial affairs, the Social Security Administration does not accept your POA when establishing a representative payee with them.
 Therefore, folks who already have a POA prepared by their attorney should update their “My Social Security account”, adding their desired representative payee information.

 COVID-19 and other ailments or accidents can impact young and old alike, therefore everyone already receiving, or when applying for Social Security retirement or disability benefits, should log onto their “My Social Security” account and complete their representative payee information.